theCocoonStudio/react-three-resize-helper/README.md

 **setFunc** | Array | Optional

 An array of functions whose length is the same as `breakpoints.length + 1`.
 It defines callback functions to be run at each aspect range.
-The functions can use the parameters `info`, the same object that is returned from `useResizeHelper`, and `scope`, the object defined in `funcScope`:
+The functions can use the parameters `info`, the same object that is returned from `useResizeHelper`, and `scope`, the object defined in `functionScope`:

 ```js
 (info, scope) => {